timothy-huang/my_blog/_posts/2022-05-18-Consulting vs Product Management Interviews, or Why PM Interviews Are Hell.md

 - Take-home assignments
 - Time investment

-# PM interviews require a much larger scope of knowledge
+# PM interviews require a much wider scope of knowledge

 I think of consulting interviews as a subset of PM interviews.
 In consulting, expect to encounter the following types of questions: